mantidproject/documents/Design/PocoStringTokenizer.md

 Poco::StringTokenizer is very similar to boost::tokenizer.
 Unlike Poco, boost::tokenizer
 hasn't undergone large changes in ~8 years.
-Recently, [Poco::RegularExpression was replaced with boost::regex](http://trac.mantidproject.org/mantid/ticket/10603), create precedence for changing libraries.
+Recently, [Poco::RegularExpression was replaced with boost::regex](http://trac.mantidproject.org/mantid/ticket/10603), creating precedence for changing libraries.

 ## Recommendation

-If we can rewrite the affected algorithms to use a wrapper, then preprocessor statements are probably the quickest solution.
+If we can rewrite the affected algorithms to use a single wrapper, then preprocessor statements are probably the quickest solution.
 Otherwise, I suggest migrating the affected algorithms to boost::tokenizer.